The Sad Story of Vincent van Gogh and His Lovers

 The young Vincent proposed to three women: Caroline Haanebeek in 1872, Eugénie Loyer in 1873, and Kee Vos-Stricker in 1881.
 Van Gogh was born in 1853 – so when he proposed for the first time, he was only 19 years old.
 All three women turned him down.

-Vincent would live with Sien for more than a year and a half.
-This time was marked by physical and emotional instability by both Vincent and Sien.
-As Vincent became more and more involved with his work, Sien was pressured by her mother to return to prostitution in order to earn a better living.
-Pushed by the family, Vincent left Sien behind in the city with her children.
+Vincent would live with Sien Hoornik for more than a year and a half.
+This time was marked by physical and emotional instability for both of them.
+As Vincent became more and more involved with his work, she was pressured by her mother to return to sex work in order to earn a better living.
+Pushed by the family, Van Gogh left Hoornik behind in the city with her children.
 In spite of having promised to marry her, he would only see her one more time.

-Years later, while living in France, Vincent asked his family how Margot was doing.
+Years later, while living in France, Vincent asked his family how Begemann was doing.
 He also wrote in 1889 that he wanted her to have one of his pieces.
 She is known to have possessed two of Vincent’s early works.